Nashville Christmas Guide

 This is basically my favorite thing ever.
 I get all kinds of ideas to decorate my own home and, at the same time, I get the kids out of the house for an afternoon during their (far too long) school break.
 If you have out of town guests, definitely put a couple of these tours on your agenda.
 Another plus is that these tours are rarely crowded so they are a great way to escape the hustle and bustle of other holiday attractions.

-Christmas in Nashville isn’t complete without a visit to the Gaylord Opryland hotel to see the lights, experience ICE!, and see a holiday show.
+Christmas in Nashville isn’t complete without a visit to the Gaylord Opryland hotel to see the lights, experience "Mission: Save Christmas featuring Elf" and more!

 Santa’s Flight Academy is a free immersive experience at The Mall at Green Hills for children of all ages to become a member of Santa’s flight crew to help Santa ready his sleigh to deliver presents to children all over the world.